TramTran68/CS4200_A-Puzzle-Solver/README.md

 ---

-## **Problem**
-The 8-puzzle problem is a sliding puzzle that challenges players to move numbered tiles into a predefined goal configuration.
-Solving it requires a systematic approach to explore possible moves while minimizing the number of steps.
-The challenge lies in balancing computational efficiency and accuracy in estimating the cost to reach the solution.

----

 ## **Approach**
 1. **A* Algorithm**: A widely used pathfinding algorithm that evaluates nodes using the formula `f(n) = g(n) + h(n)`, where:
    - `g(n)` is the cost to reach the current node.